ContinuingEdCourses.Net Courses for Mental Health Professionals

 Cynthia Glidden-Tracey, Ph.D.

-Dr. Glidden-Tracey serves as an Associate Editor with the journal Addictions Research and Theory (ART).
-She co-chairs the Education and Training Committee of the APA Society of Addiction Psychology (SoAP, Division 50).
-Dr. Glidden-Tracey is also an associate member of the Association for Psychology Training Clinics (APTC).
+Dr. Glidden-Tracey served for many years as an Associate Editor with the journal Addictions Research and Theory (ART).
+She co-chaired the Education and Training Committee of the APA Society of Addiction Psychology (SoAP, Division 50).
+Dr. Glidden-Tracey is also a member of the International Association for Music and Medicine (IAMM) and was a presenter at their 2024 Congress in Berlin.

 Enrico Gnaulati, Ph.D.